Fall Yard Clean Up Tips

 Tagged under:

-Here are some easy ways to make fall clean up a little easier
+Here are some easy ways to make fall cleanup a little easier

 As you put your backyard to rest for the season, follow these tips to make your autumn backyard clean-up as smooth as possible.

 • Keep fallen leaves and other yard waste out of the street.
-When these organic materials wash down storm drains and into the water system, it can lead to algal blooms and other negative side effects.
+When these organic materials wash down storm drains and into the water system, it can lead to algal blooms and other adverse side effects.

 • Use compostable paper yard waste bags, not plastic garbage bags, to collect fallen leaves.

-• Fall leaves can provide much needed carbon, or “browns,” in a backyard compost.
+• Fall leaves can provide much-needed carbon, or “browns,” in a backyard compost.
 Rake leaves onto a tarp to easily transport them to your compost pile.

 • Or, skip bags entirely.
 Use your lawn mower’s mulch setting to break leaves down into small pieces.
 Over time, this mulch of smaller leaf particles will break down and add nutrients to your yard.

-• Larger items like sticks, branches, or shrubs won’t break down as well as leaves and grass in a backyard compost pile.
+• Larger items like sticks, branches, or shrubs won’t break down, as well as leaves and grass in a backyard compost pile.
 Trim them down and tie them into bundles using plastic-free garden twine.
-Arrange for pick up, or drop off at an organic waste processing site near you.
+Arrange for pick up or drop off at an organic waste processing site near you.

 • Do include the whole family in yard clean up.
 Maybe even jump in your large leaf pile.